Ultimate Software: Plenty Of Growth And No Disaster

 Sales and marketing costs rose by about 100 bps for the year to 28.7% but showed some positive trends in Q4 when they fell by about 60 bps year on year.
 As mentioned, management expects that operational results will show negative trends for that expense ratio in Q1 with consistent improvement throughout the balance of the year.

 Research and development and development costs are around 15% of revenue.
-They were slightly greater in Q4 on a GAAP basis, reflecting to the integration of a couple of smaller acquisitions made earlier in the year which were primarily research and development operations.
+They were slightly greater in Q4 on a GAAP basis, reflecting the integration of a couple of smaller acquisitions made earlier in the year, which were primarily research and development operations.

 General and administrative costs did not show any material leverage last year.
 They were around 12% of revenue for the year, up marginally from the prior year.
 They were also 12% of revenues in Q4.